About Newton House Gin

 Gin & Jazz Nights

 Robin and Jane Cannon have for many years enjoyed Jazz at Ronnie Scotts and GIN wherever they can find it!
 They decided to share both loves and launched Gin and Jazz evenings at The Bespoke Gin House, formerly the stable and coach house, at their Jacobean Manor House, in 2017.
-The Gin and Jazz evenings have proved to be hugely popular and two new dates will be announced shortly.
-Please subscribe to our mailing list and you will receive notification as soon as the Autumn dates are released.
+The Gin and Jazz evenings have proved to be hugely popular.
+Please subscribe to our mailing list and you will receive notification as soon as new dates are released.

 Three bars are open for the evening.
 The Newton House Gin Bar, serving delicious Newton House G&T’s, The PeaCOCKTAILBar serving several of our own specially designed and created gin cocktails and The Wine Counter with a selection of Berry Brothers and Rudd, red, white, rose and sparkling wines.